Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.backendServices.update({ backendService: "backendService", project: "project",  });

 /*
-Deletes the specified cross-site network in the given scope.
-*/
-await gapi.client.compute.crossSiteNetworks.delete({ crossSiteNetwork: "crossSiteNetwork", project: "project",  });

-/*
-Returns the specified cross-site network in the given scope.
-*/
-await gapi.client.compute.crossSiteNetworks.get({ crossSiteNetwork: "crossSiteNetwork", project: "project",  });

-/*
-Creates a cross-site network in the specified project in the given scope using the parameters that are included in the request.
-*/
-await gapi.client.compute.crossSiteNetworks.insert({ project: "project",  });

-/*
-Lists the cross-site networks for a project in the given scope.
-*/
-await gapi.client.compute.crossSiteNetworks.list({ project: "project",  });

-/*
-Updates the specified cross-site network with the data included in the request.
-This method supports PATCH semantics and uses the JSON merge patch format and processing rules.
-*/
-await gapi.client.compute.crossSiteNetworks.patch({ crossSiteNetwork: "crossSiteNetwork", project: "project",  });

-/*
 Adds existing resource policies to a disk.
 You can only add one policy which will be applied to this disk for scheduling snapshot creation.
 */
 await gapi.client.compute.disks.addResourcePolicies({ disk: "disk", project: "project", zone: "zone",  });